-Our recipe is quick and easy, boiling the water in a pan over the stove top, stirring in the oats and then adding the remaining ingredients after the dish has cooked.
-There are other ways to cook the oatmeal as well.
+Our recipe is quick and easy.
+You just boil the water in a pan over the stove top.
+Then, you stir in the oats and add the remaining ingredients after the dish has cooked.
+There are other ways to cook oatmeal as well.

-- You can choose to microwave your oatmeal rather than bake in a pan on the stove top.
-Mix the oats and water in a large bowl and microwave for about 1 1/2 minutes.
+- You can choose to microwave your oatmeal rather than cook it in a pan on the stove top.
+All you need to do is mix the oats and water in a large bowl and microwave for about 1 1/2 minutes.
 Stir in the remaining ingredients after microwaving.

 - You can also make baked oatmeal using this recipe.
 Preheat your oven to 350 and then place all of the ingredients in a large bowl, excluding the blueberries.
 Add one egg and also increase the milk to 1/2 cup.
-When baking with oatmeal, you need a little extra moisture and the addition of egg will make it nice and creamy.
-Bake the oatmeal for 30 minutes then enjoy!
-A baked oats recipe will be thicker once cooked so keep that in mind when choosing this cooking option!
+When baking with oatmeal, you need a little extra moisture.
+So the addition of egg will make it nice and creamy.
+Next, bake the oatmeal for 30 minutes then enjoy!
+A baked oats recipe will be thicker once cooked.
+So keep that in mind when choosing this cooking option!

-If you make extra oatmeal, you can keep it in an airtight storage container for about 4-5 days in your fridge.
+If you make extra oatmeal, you can keep it in an airtight food storage container for about 4-5 days in your fridge.
 Reheat it in the microwave, adding a little extra milk or water to loosen it up after heating.
-You can even cook up a big batch and divide it into individual containers, placing them in a meal prep bag in your fridge.
-Your entire week’s worth of breakfast can be ready and waiting!
+You can even cook up a big batch and divide it into individual containers.
+Then, you can put each day’s container in your meal prep lunch bag to bring to work for healthy breakfasts all week!